WDHT

-WDHT (102.9 FM "Hot 102.9") is an urban-leaning rhythmic contemporary radio station in Urbana, Ohio serving the Dayton/Springfield area that broadcasts on the 102.9 frequency.
+WDHT (102.9 FM "Hot 102.9") is an urban-leaning rhythmic contemporary radio station in Urbana, Ohio serving the Dayton–Springfield area.
 WDHT is currently owned by Alpha Media, which also owns WING, WROU-FM, WCLI-FM and WGTZ.
-Its transmitter site on Miller Road in Springfield is shared with that of WULM as this was previously the transmitting site of the former WBLY/WAZU.
-WUFM ("Radio U") based in Columbus also operates a Springfield translator (W254BJ at 98.7) from the same tower site.
+Its transmitter site on Miller Road in Springfield is shared with that of WULM, as this was previously the transmitting site of the former WBLY/WAZU.
 Its studios are in Kettering, Ohio.

 History

-MOR (1958-1979)
+MOR (1958–1979)

-Prior to becoming WDHT, the 102.9 frequency was originally licensed to Springfield as WBLY-FM from 1958 to 1979, simulcasting MOR-formatted WBLY.
+Prior to becoming WDHT, the 102.9 frequency was originally licensed to Springfield as WBLY-FM from 1958 to 1979, simulcasting middle of the road-formatted WBLY.

-Album rock (1979-1993)
+Album rock (1979–1993)

-In the late 1970s, the station changed their call letters to WAZU under their brand spanking new name "WAZU, The New FM 103 The Zoo...from W to A to Z to U!"
-The station played AOR and sometimes they also played AC as well.
-Then in the mid to the late 1980s they renamed their moniker as "Rockradio FM 103 WAZU" and then later as "102.9 WAZU".
-On January 15, 1989 the station briefly went dark and when they returned to the airwaves later that day they become a fully fledged AOR format and began calling themselves "102.9 WAZU, The Big Wazoo!" the highly successful AOR format ran until March 19, 1993 by which time the station had evolved into a harder edged AR format.
+"FM-103 The Zoo...from A to Z to U." and played album oriented rock and occasionally some adult contemporary.
+In the mid to late-80s, they simply billed themselves as "103 WAZU", and later as "102.9 WAZU".
+On January 15, 1989, the station briefly went dark, and when they returned to the airwaves later that day they had switched directions to album oriented rock and began billing themselves as "The Big WAZU", which lasted until March 19, 1993, by which time the station had evolved into harder-edged active rock.
+It competed fiercely with WTUE.

-Classic rock (1993-2001)

-WAZU flipped their format to CR as "Classic Rock 102.9 The All New WAZU, The Big Wazoo!"
-(In between the flip from Active Rock to Classic Rock, WAZU briefly stunted as "102.9 WZEP-All Led Zeppelin, All The Time").
-In 1992, WAZU was sold to Osborn Communications by Robert "Smilin' Bob" Yountz's Champion City Broadcasting, owners of the former WBLY (now WULM), and moved the studios to Dayton.
+In 1992, WAZU was sold to Osborn Communications by "Smilin' Bob" Yountz's Champion City Broadcasting, owners of the former WBLY (now WULM), and moved the studios to Dayton.
 WAZU's studios were originally located in its city of license of Springfield.

+Classic rock (1993–2001)

-After then owner Great Trails Broadcasting dropped the iconic WAZU calls in May 1995 the WAZU calls moved to 107.1 FM licensed to Circleville, south of Columbus in late 1996.
-They also used their moniker as "107.1 The New WAZU, The Big Wazoo!" along with their Active Rock format as well as using exactly the same imaging as 102.9 did in early 1993.
-(That station is now WJYD with an urban gospel format).
-During their run as an AOR station WAZU competed fiercely with WTUE.
-The 102.9 frequency changed their calls to WING-FM in May 1995 and continued the Classic Rock format.
+On March 19, 1993 WAZU flipped their format to classic rock as "Classic Rock 102.9 WAZU", following a brief stunt as "102.9 WZEP-All Led Zeppelin, All The Time".
+Great Trails Broadcasting changed the station's call sign to WING-FM in May 1995 and continued the classic rock format.
+The WAZU calls moved to 107.1 FM, licensed to Circleville, south of Columbus, in late 1996.
+They also used the "Big WAZU" nickname and active rock format, as well as using exactly the same imaging as 102.9 did in early 1993.